beejjorgensen/bgpython/src/bgpython_chapter_05_vars.md

 Don't shortchange yourself!
 Do the exercises!
 The more you do, the better dev you'll be!
 I'm getting off my soapbox now!

+Remember to use the [four problem-solving steps](#problem-solving) to solve these problems: understand the problem, devise a plan, carry it out, look back to see what you could have done better.

 Here they are:

 1. Make a version of the two number sum code that works with `float`s